MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Set-MgTeamSchedule.md

 ### -TimesOff
 The instances of times off in the schedule.
-To construct, please use Get-Help -Online and see NOTES section for TIMESOFF properties and create a hash table.
+To construct, see NOTES section for TIMESOFF properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphTimeOff[]